FlorentCLMichel/learning_with_ai/ZKP.md

     * Crucially, you shuffle each packet thoroughly before handing it to the Verifier.
     * The Verifier opens the packets.
 They see nine cards numbered 1 through 9 in each packet

+Steps 2 and 3 are repeated for the other two challenges, in an order chosen randomly.

 **Why this works:**

 * **Completeness:** If you actually have the correct solution, you will always be able to produce packets containing 1–9.

 * **Zero-Knowledge:** Because the packets were shuffled, the Verifier sees that the numbers 1–9 are present, but they have no idea which number came from which cell.
-The "where" information is destroyed by the shuffle.
+The “where” information is destroyed by the shuffle.

 * **Soundness:** If you cheated and have two "5s" in a row, one of your packets will eventually be missing a number.
 Since the Verifier can pick rows, columns, or subgrids, a cheater has a high chance of being caught.
-To make the proof "mathematically certain," you simply repeat this process multiple times with fresh cards.
+To make the proof “mathematically certain,” you simply repeat this process multiple times with fresh cards.

+**Note:** It is critical that the challenges are chosen randomly and not communicated to the Prover before Setup; otherwise, the Prover could generate different solutions for the three types of challenges.

+**Variation:** Alternatively, during the setup phase the Prover could put $n$ cards in each cell (where $n$ is a pre-determined number of iterations) and steps 2. and 3. could be repeated as is, with the challenge being chosen at random between the three possible ones at each iteration.

 ---